 The utility's Public Safety Power Shutoff program is designed to lower the risk of fires caused by damage to electrical equipment when strong winds are expected.
-Some of the largest, most devastating wildfires in California history have been linked to electrical equipment.
+Some of the most destructive wildfires in California's history have been linked to damaged electrical equipment.

-Edison said it is monitoring conditions for a possible shutdown starting around 3 p.m. on Thanksgiving Day.
+Edison said it is monitoring conditions for a possible shutdown starting around 9 p.m.
+Wednesday night and potentially lasting until Saturday.

-A map of communities from Oxnard to Banning that could be affected is available here.
+A map of communities from Ventura County to the Inland Empire that could be affected is available here.

 SCE customers can sign up for alerts to let them know if the power will be shut off.

 Southern California Edison has about 5 million customers and is considering power outages for about 5.4% of them spread throughout eight counties.
 Among them: